Residential bridging loans

 Remortgage exit

-You repay the bridging loan by taking out a standard residential mortgage on the property.
-This exit works when the property will be mortgageable at the end of the term and you meet mortgage lending criteria.
+You repay the bridging loan by taking out a standard residential mortgage.
 Evidence typically means an agreement in principle from a mortgage lender, or a broker who has tested the criteria against your circumstances.
-If works need to be completed before the property is mortgageable, the post-works value needs to support the required LTV.
+If works need to complete first, the post-works value needs to support the required LTV.

 3